 If you are looking for a cheaper travel destination, looking at countries in Asia would likely be within your budget.
 Perhaps Krabi, Bali or Ho Chi Minh City?
-On the other hand, if you have a more generous budget, you could consider European countries such as France or Germany.
+On the other hand, if you have a more generous budget, you could consider European countries such as France or Italy.

 2. Choose Your Destination

 Apart from your budget, you would want to go somewhere that interests you.
 Perhaps you love Japanese culture, or the Swiss Alps is on your bucket list, or you’re just determined to see the set of the Game of Thrones in Croatia.

 You’re responsible for your own safety, especially as a solo traveller on your first trip.
 Research on the countries that are safer for solo travelling, such as New Zealand or Austria.
 Here’s 7 safety tips for travelling alone.

 Though not the most crucial, it remains as an important consideration!
 You could still travel to Vietnam without knowing a word of Vietnamese and just rely on Google Translate.
 However, if you’re worried about language barriers, perhaps try out a country that speaks your native tongue.

 3. Book Your Flight

 Now that you’ve decided where you’re heading, it’s time to book that flight!
 If you don’t book it, you might just chicken out from your first solo trip.